Jump to section

 When competition IS a warning

 Not all competition is a green light.
-There are scenarios where high competition is genuinely a problem:
+There are three scenarios where high competition is genuinely a problem:

 The right response to discovering competitors isn't to abandon your idea.
 It's to study how they've positioned themselves and find the gap they've left open.
 That gap is your entry point.